zverinec/prostredoskolaky-web/README.md

  * `html`: edit file in `templates` directory, run `make` on desired file or `make all`.

+## Auto-deployment

+When pushed to *master* branch of the repository on Github, new changes are automatically deployed to the production web.
+Please, do not deploy the web manually on the production server, you may break auto-deployment.

 ## Tools

  * Bootstrap generated from